Pokémon Go players warned of triggering landminesComments

 A 27-year-old Birmingham man was stopped by police for playing the hit game while driving down a busy motorway.
 “He was issued a fixed penalty notice ticket and has been reported to the traffic process office,” a police statement said.Also in the UK..

 A woman called the emergency service 999 number to report that someone had stolen her Pikachu.
 The audio speaks for itself – it’s a real face-palm moment.Sydney gamers mugged while hunting for Pokemon:

 More serious are the spate of crimes related to the game.
 Two Australian Pokémon Go players were mugged at gunpoint while playing at a New South Wales park at night.

 Allegedly two men wearing balaclavas jumped out of a flatbed truck with guns, but fled empty handed.
 They didn’t even get a Pikachu.
-American teen shot and killed for trespassing while hunting for a Pokemon:

 This is where the poke-tales take a dark turn.
 The National Report reports that 15-year-old Arthur Digsby from North Carolina left his house with a friend when they spotted a rare Pokémon on private property.
 Hunting around the garden to make the creature appear, they startled the elderly occupant, who shot the teen twice with a 9mm pistol.